sdeshp0/energy_uc_ml/README.md

-Day-ahead unit commitment for a diversified generation fleet (coal, CCGT, gas peaker, wind, solar, battery storage), where the renewable input comes from a machine-learned quantile forecaster rather than a naive assumption.
-The project's core finding is less "look, I made a forecast and an optimizer" and more a specific, defensible insight about how they interact:
+Day-ahead unit commitment for a diversified generation fleet (coal, CCGT, gas peaker, wind, solar, battery storage), where the renewable input comes from a machine-learned quantile forecaster rather than a rated output.

 > **A forecast that minimizes average error is not the same as a forecast
 > that produces good commitment decisions.** For unit commitment, the cost